Jilong-Jerome/sociality-in-spiders-dead-end/README.md

 ### RNA-seq alignment
 We use [STAR](https://github.com/alexdobin/STAR) to align RNA-seq to each species reference genome as hints for gene prediction from transcriptome.
 ### BRAKER
+We ran BRAKER2 pipeline to do gene prediction using hints from RNA transcriptome and protein homology simultaneously for each chromosome of each species separtely.
+Then the results from chromosmes are combined into species annotations.

+Special cases were handled for HiC_scaffold_11 of *S.dumicola* and half of the HiC_scaffold_16 of *S.mimosarum*, where we failed to ran BRAKER ETP mode thourgh them.

 ### Gene Synteny

 ## dN/dS estimation